alphagov/transfer-coronavirus-data-service/README.md

 The tests are automatically run against staging in the pipeline but can be run manually by assuming a different role and setting different credentials.

+## Configuration

+The config.py module provides an interface to the
+standard Flask app.config.
+The reason for this is by setting this up in config functions in modules that don't have access to the flask app object can get and set config settings without having to import app.

+A number of settings are passed into the app as environment variables and these are loaded into app.config as the first step of the local run module and the lambda lambda_handler module.